na-na-hi/renget/archive/sx9c5.md

 “At this point you’re a danger to yourself.
 I think high command will forgive me for acting in your preservation.”

 The cuff’s snapped and Kess roared as she pushed from the grip of the guard, her pain overridden by desperation.
-She was tackled to the floor by the second guard, and then the second piled on to hold her down.
+She was tackled to the floor by the second guard, and then the first piled on to hold her down.
 She let out a strangled cry as she watched in anguish as the Major put the syringe to Allen’s neck and pressed the plunger.

 ---